jzumsteg/zumstegs-blog/_drafts/san_sebastian.md

 <H2>A Little Background on the Basque Country - Euskadi</h2>

 <h2>Pintxos</h2>
 Anyone who has spent any time at all in the Basque Country knows about <em>pintxos</em>.
-(Pronounced "pin-chose>" - "tx in the language of the Basques is pronounced)
+(Pronounced "pin'-chose"&nbsp;&mdash;&nbsp;"tx" in the language of the Basques is pronounced "ch" and is used a lot.)
+Pintxos are, essentially, tapas on steroids.
+They are bigger adn more plentiful &nbsp;&mdash;&nbsp;you'll